robamu/robamu.github.io/content/posts/packaging-python-in-2023.md

 resources available online.
 This is also because a lot of the resources found online still make recommendations which are becoming slowly obsolete, for example by still using `setup.py`.
 There is also a lack of resources which cover all topics which might be relevant for setting up a new package.
-In this post, I will show how to set up a new package in Python with all features I consider useful and important for a good Python package.
-I really like the packaging blogpost binary[Bastian Venthur](https://venthur.de/2022-12-18-python-packaging.html) about the current best practices of Python packaging, whch is worth a read as well.
+In this post, I will show how to set up a new package in Python from scratch with all features I consider useful and important for a good Python package.
+I really like the packaging blogpost [Bastian Venthur](https://venthur.de/2022-12-18-python-packaging.html) about the current best practices of Python packaging, whch is worth a read as well.

 The package will have following properties, which can be adapted based on preference and use-case: